Passing the Sniff Test (1 Peter 2:11-12)

 What Peter Says: Passing the Sniff Test

 Remember what I said earlier?
-I quoted from an author who said that people have a nose for what's fake.
+I quoted an author who said that people have a nose for what's fake.
 They're looking for authenticity.
 In essence, we have to pass the sniff test.

 There's a new friend of mine who's been through unbelievable tragedies over the past year.
 I hope one day you'll get to meet her and hear her story.
 Early on, when we first met, I remember her saying, "I need to know if Christianity is real.
 I need to know if it's just a game you play on Sundays, or if it's the real thing.
 I desperately want God, but I don't want to waste my time if it's all a game."
 She wanted to see if we passed the sniff test, if it's real.